Tokyo Metropolitan Edo-Tokyo Museum

 Tokyo Metropolitan Art Museum

-The Tokyo Metropolitan Art Museum was established in May of Taisho 15 (1926) as the first public art museum in Japan, and has been a popular place for art groups to make presentations.
-In addition to special exhibitions in which you can enjoy masterpieces from Japan and overseas, we hold special exhibitions with unique themes every year, exhibitions for groups and schools, and other exhibitions, as well as an art communication business that uses the museum as a place for exchange to explore new possibilities.
+Tokyo Metropolitan Art Museum was founded in May 1926 as Japan's first public art museum, and has since become a popular venue for art groups and other organizations to present their work.
+In addition to special exhibitions where visitors can enjoy masterpieces from Japan and abroad, the museum also hosts annual themed exhibitions, open group exhibitions, and school education exhibitions, as well as art communication projects that explore new possibilities for the museum as a place for interaction.

 Tokyo Metropolitan Teien Art Museum